-"God causes this effect [existence] in things not only when they first begin to be, but as long as they are preserved in being..."
+"Now since God is very begin by His own essence, created being has to be His proper effect ...
+Now God causes this effect in things not only when they first begin to be, but as long as they are preserved in being..."

-[Summa Theologiae 1, Q, 46, ii, ad 7
+[Summa Theologiae 1, Q, 8]

+Whatever is true of you, is true of you either because of the principles of your essence or from something external.
 "Whatever belongs to a thing is either caused by the principles of its nature ... or comes to it from an extrinsic principle."